 But she does.
 So often, in fact, that she has made friends with Skuttle, a seagull.
 He is her resource this world she desires to be part of.

 In the beginning of the movie, Ariel and her fish friend, Flounder, are exploring a sunken ship.
 Ariel finds a fork and a pipe which she puts in her sack.
-When she brings these items to Scuttle who incorrectly identifies and gives purpose to the items.
-He tells her the fork is a “dingle-hopper” use for combing hair and that the pipe is s “snorf-black” used for making music.
+She brings these items to Scuttle who incorrectly identifies and gives purpose to the items.
+He tells her the fork is a “dingle-hopper” use for combing hair and that the pipe is a “snorf-black” used for making music.
 Later in our story Ariel will attempt to use these items incorrectly…

 Ariel is so consumed with this world that she forgets all about the musical performance she is supposed to be in with her sisters.
 After the King confronts her, Flounder lets it slip that they were with the seagull.
 King Triton forbids his daughter to ever go to the surface again.
 While venting to a crab, Sabastian, the crab accidently volunteers to keep an eye on Ariel.

-Though he cannot convince her life under the sea is better.
-He ends up befriending her and helping her.
+Though he cannot convince her life under the sea is better, Sabastian ends up befriending her and helping her.